 15 – Retrospective meeting

 This concept elaborates on the meetings for finite iterative development.
 All team members must attend the meeting, and the client also participates in this meeting.
 Here the discussion is held to improve the process, quality of work, lesson learned, a tool used, and training.
 Matrix is applied to sections like stop, start, and continue.

 At last, we have a package of code.
 We have to make sure that the code is working.
 With the release of each package code, the client has to ensure that the expected business value has to reach in a short time.

 17 – Release Planning

 A calendar of releases is launched to give a clear message to all concerned when the client expected new software functionality.
-It also helps to make corrections in code if every version support automated testing, and integration will provide other components of the product.
+It also helps to make corrections in code if every version supports automated testing, and integration will provide other product components.

 Scaling agile best practices for global teams